jsmolina/rio-inmaculado/readme.md

 *Compiling*

 Just make.
-It will require allegro-4.2.2-xc in 'vendor'
+It will require allegro-4.2.2-xc in 'vendor' and djgpp compiler.

 WHAT'S THIS?
 ============